bytebridger/husein-bajrektarevic-devops-mentorship/README.md

     - [x] Take screenshots of executed scripts.
     - [x] Create PR - post screenshots inside of it.
     - [x] Post PR as a comment on the ticket.

+- The content is placed inside week-3 directory.